noorac/pwdgen/README.md

-# Pwd-Generator
+# pwgen

-Pwd-Generator is a simple python script that will generate a string of varying length consisting of random letters, digits and special characters using a set of alternatives.
+pwdgen is a simple python script that will generate a string of varying length consisting of random letters, digits and special characters using a set of alternatives.

 ## Installation